LeinadZz/Bottoms-Up-API/README.md

 # Bottoms Up
 An app designed to help people search for breweries by their postal code.
-The user can use it to search for breweries within the boundaries of their postal code and seek directions to specific breweries.
+The user can use it to search for breweries within the boundaries of their postal code and seek Google User rating information for each brewery searched.

 ## Contributors
 - Christian Flores
 - Christopher Goldsmith
 - Daniel Gutierrez